Green Bean and Tomato Salad

 Today, I am sharing a recipe using green beans to celebrate the memories of our first garden and kitchen.
 This is a recipe passed down from my mom’s family which I have added my own touch of a pesto sauce.
 I hope that you enjoy eating as much as I do!
 Green beans have been plentiful in our garden this year but you may also be able to buy some from a local farmer or farmers market.

-Italian Green Beans with Tomatoes and Pesto
+Italian Green Bean Salad with Tomatoes and Pesto

 My mom fixed fresh green beans out of the garden for a summer supper using this recipe!
 The chopped fresh tomatoes and onions add a fresh flavor to the beans.
 The fresh basil and pesto to the recipe to give it a fun twist.
 You can serve the beans warm or cold.
 A splash of vinegar can also be added if desired to make it more of a cold summer salad!